The Hash Ribbon

 TL;DR

 - Two moving averages of Bitcoin's network hash rate — a 30-day line and a 60-day line.
-Crossings flag when miners are under stress and when the worst of it is over.
-Edwards called it “perhaps the best performing long-term buy signal for Bitcoin”; we treat the line as marketing and the indicator as one lens among several.
+When the 30-day crosses below the 60-day, miners are under stress (capitulation); the cross back above is the published recovery signal.
+Edwards called it “perhaps the best performing long-term buy signal for Bitcoin”; treat the line as marketing and the indicator as one lens among several.

-- The ribbon currently reads Capitulation.
+- The ribbon reads Capitulation.
 The 30-day average sits below the 60-day — by the canonical definition, miners are under stress.
 Historically this is the patient phase; the recovery upcross has not yet fired.
-The last upcross fired on 2026-02-26 at $67,947.39; spot today is +15.1% from that print.
+The last upcross fired on 2026-05-23 at $75,482.52; spot today is −12.8% from that print.

 - Why it matters

-- Edwards published a two-step buy signal — the 30/60 hash-rate cross plus a 10/20-day price-momentum confirmation.
-Almost every reproduction online drops the second step.
-Restoring the price-momentum filter eliminates the indicator's worst historical false positive — a step most public Hash Ribbon charts leave out.
+- Edwards published a two-step buy signal — the 30/60 hash-rate cross plus a 10/20-day price-momentum confirmation — and almost every reproduction online drops the second step.
+Restoring the price filter eliminates the indicator's worst false positive (January 2015).
+Across 23 bare crosses here, 65.2% closed higher at six months.

 ma30(t) = mean(hashrate[t−29..t])